Vibracoustic

 Sustainable Sourcing

-We are committed to aligning our supply base with our environmental and social sustainability goals.
+We aim to align our supply base with our environmental and social sustainability goals.
 We screen suppliers for social risks and violations while prioritizing sustainable sourcing.
 Environmentally, we focus on reducing product carbon footprints and sourcing green material alternatives.
 Our initial steps include raising sustainability awareness among suppliers and evaluating them on environmental and social criteria.
 We have subsequently formulated targets for green energy use, CO2 reduction, and sourcing materials with higher recycling content and lower carbon footprint.
 Thus, ESG is anchored in our sourcing strategy, our supplier assessments, and supply base development plan.

 Respect for Human Rights and the Environment